psch00n/Dice-Game/README.md

 ## Introduction

 This Breadboard project demonstrates how to create a simple electronic dice game using a Raspberry Pi and a breadboard.
-The device simulates rolling two dice, providing a digital alternative to traditional physical dice.
+The components on the breadboard simulates rolling a singular die, providing a digital alternative to traditional physical dice.
 It's an excellent project for beginners learning about Raspberry Pi, GPIO programming, and basic electronics.
-The electronic dice can be used for board games, educational purposes, or as a fun way to make random selections.
+The electronic dice can be used for board games, or as a fun way to make random selections.
+In this Readme I will walk through Six steps of how you can create your own Dice Game at home.

 ## Components